nyulawbrian/buzzer/README.md

-# Apartment Intercom Interface and Control
+# IoT Intercom Controller

-Apartment Intercom Interface and Control using Raspberry Pi and Pimoroni Automation HAT.
+An Internet of Things apartment intercom interface and controller using Raspberry Pi and Pimoroni Automation HAT.

 This project is in active developement.
 More info to come...